TANGO-Project/self-adaptation-manager/README.md

 self.adaptation.manager.history.poll.interval.

 Monitoring events are assessed using an event assessor that is specified using the self.adaptation.manager.event.assessor field.
 The possible options for this field are: StackedThresholdEventAssessor, ThresholdEventAssessor.
-Once an event has been assessed to determine the type of action to take if any a decision engine is used to determine the scale and exact position of the adaptation i.e. which VM.
+Once an event has been assessed to determine the type of action to take if any a decision engine is used to determine the scale and exact position of the adaptation i.e. which host or application.
 The decision engine used is determined by the field: self.adaptation.manager.decision.engine.
 This can be either: RandomDecisionEngine, LastTaskCreatedDecisionEngine or PowerRankedDecisionEngine.

 The field self.adaptation.manager.logging indicates if the EventLog.csv and ResponseLog.csv files should be created.
 These logs record the arrival of events and the response of the SAM to the events.